-- if you are allergic (hypersensitive) to Erythromycin or any of the other ingredients of this medicine (listed in section 6) - if you are currently taking a medicine called - ergotamine or dihydroergotamine (used to treat migraines) while taking erythromycin as this may cause serious side effects; - terfenadine or astemizole or mizolastine (widely taken for hayfever and allergies), domperidone (for nausea (feeling sick) and vomiting (being sick), cisapride (for stomach disorders) or pimozide or amisulpride (for psychiatric conditions) while receiving erythromycin, as combining these drugs can sometimes cause serious disturbances in heart rhythm.
-Consult your doctor for advice on alternative medicines you can take instead.
+- if you are allergic (hypersensitive) to Erythromycin or any of the other ingredients of this medicine (listed in section 6) - .if you are currently taking a medicine called - ergotamine or dihydroergotamine (used to treat migraines) while taking erythromycin as this may cause serious side effects; - terfenadine or astemizole or mizolastine (widely taken for hayfever and allergies), domperidone (for nausea (feeling sick) and vomiting (being sick), cisapride (for stomach disorders) or pimozide or amisulpride (for psychiatric conditions) while receiving erythromycin, as

-- simvastatin (used to lower cholesterol and triglycerides (types of fat) in the blood); - ivabradine (heart medicine used for chest pain) - tolterodine (used for treating overactive bladder with symptoms of urinary frequency, urgency, and leakage) - if you have abnormally low levels of potassium or magnesium in your blood (hypomagnesaemia or hypokalaemia). - if you or someone in your family has a history of heart rhythm disorders (ventricular cardiac arrhythmia or torsades de pointes) or an abnormality of the electrocardiogram (electrical recording of the heart) called "long QT syndrome". - lomitapide (used to lower increased blood fats such as cholesterol and triglycerides).
-Taking this medicine at the same time as erythromycin may lead to a rise in enzymes produced by liver cells (transaminases), which indicates that the liver is under stress and may lead to liver problems.
+- combining these drugs can sometimes cause serious disturbances in heart rhythm.
+Consult your doctor for advice on alternative medicines you can take instead. - simvastatin (used to lower cholesterol and triglycerides (types of fat) in the blood); - tolterodine (used for treating overactive bladder with symptoms of urinary frequency, urgency, and leakage) - if you have abnormally low levels of potassium or magnesium in your blood (hypomagnesaemia or hypokalaemia). - if you or someone in your family has a history of heart rhythm disorders (ventricular cardiac arrhythmia or torsades de pointes) or an abnormality of the electrocardiogram (electrical recording of the heart) called "long QT syndrome".